Taimur-Shabbir/taimur-shabbir.github.io/_posts/2022-04-02-SQL-Ecommerce.md

 ```

 <img src="{{ site.url }}{{ site.baseurl }}/images/ecommerceImages/revenue_by_store_type.png" alt="None">

+### Interpretation & Takeaway

+At first glance it seems New Stores overwhelmingly outperform Legacy Stores.
+However, this conclusion is incorrect because
+when we account for the total number of stores belonging to each type (there are far fewer Legacy stores compared to New stores),
+we find that Legacy stores actually outperform their newer counterparts on average.
+However, this difference is quite small,
+only about $11,000.

+One interpretation of this is that Legacy stores have incorporated e-commerce technology quite well.
+Moreover, these
+stores are more established because they are older.
+This may contribute to the reasons why they perform better on average.
+Perhaps customers have a long-standing relationship with these older stores and more people are aware of their existence
+compared to newer stores.
+This in turn promotes more online orders and footfall.

+Regardless, Maven Toys is doing a good job of updating its older stores.

 ## Q9) How much money is tied up in each store in the form of stock?
 Top 5 vs Bottom 5